nginx-clojure/nginx-clojure.github.io/Configuration.md

 	* :smiley:It's a trade off choice and almost all Java server such as Jetty, Tomcat , Glassfish etc. use thread pool to handle http requests.
 	* :smiley:Your old code **_need not be changed_**.
 	* :worried:The nginx worker will be blocked after all threads are exhuasted by slow I/O operations.
-	* :worried:Becase the max number of threads is alwarys more smaller than the total number of socket connections supported by Operation Systems and thread in java is costlier than coroutine, facing large amount of connections this choice isn't as good as Coroutine based choice.
+	* :worried:Becase the max number of threads is always  more smaller than the total number of socket connections supported by Operation Systems and thread in java is costlier than coroutine, facing large amount of connections this choice isn't as good as Coroutine based choice.

 ### 2.4.1 Enable Coroutine based Socket